adityamukho/minigraf/README.md

 - In-memory,
 - IndexedDB (browser only),
 - SQLite,
-- One of more embedded KV stores (such as LevelDB or RocksDB).
+- One or more embedded KV stores (such as LevelDB or RocksDB).